What Do You Need to Know About Rye Flour?

 Those are the two main reasons why rye sourdough bread is so good for you.
 And it’s very delicious too!

 100% rye sourdough bread is very often made with a sourdough starter.
-If you don’t have a starter yet and you want to make it, you can find detailed instructions for making rye sourdough starter at the Weekend Bakery.
+If you don’t have a starter yet and you want to make it, you can find detailed instructions for making a rye sourdough starter at the Weekend Bakery.

 My rye sourdough starter Ražimir is now 10 months old hungry little fella which helped me bake many delicious loaves of bread over the last year.
 Although I’m enjoying those stretch and folds with regular loaves of sourdough bread, I was always intrigued by the fruity and sour flavor of 100% rye sourdough bread.
 After many trials and errors and thanks to Emmanuel Hadjiandreou’s book “How to Make Bread“, I’ve come up with this recipe that I’ve been using extensively over the past few months.

-The chemistry here is a bit more complex to explain so I won’t be very broad in this topic now, but ultimately, this way we get a better contrast of sweet and sour in our rye bread and the bread stays moist for a longer time.
+The chemistry here is a bit more complex to explain so I won’t be very broad in this topic now, but ultimately, this way we get a better contrast of sweetness and sour in our rye bread and the bread stays moist for a longer time.
 This process is apparently called scalding, and Stanley Ginsberg explains it very well on his blog.

 Like any other bread, this shouldn’t be sliced immediately after baking.
-However, with sourdough rye bread the waiting is even longer: this bread should be left to cure at least 12-24 hours before slicing up to 48 hours.
+However, with sourdough rye bread the waiting is even longer: this bread should be left to cure for at least 12-24 hours before slicing for up to 48 hours.

 Since it has such a moist interior, slicing it while still warm would affect its crumb and structure.
 Also, this way we are allowing the bread to further develop its taste.

-Yes, of course you can!
+Yes, of course, you can!
 Just wrap it tightly in aluminum foil or plastic wrap and it can last you up to 2 months.